m2osw/snapcpp/README.md

 ## Creating packages

-To build Ubuntu packages, you want to run the following commands, althouh this is currently incomplete!
+To build Ubuntu packages, you want to run the following commands, although this is currently incomplete!
 We will try to ameliorate that info with time.
 It currently takes 1h30 to rebuild everything as packages.
+(Note that it can be parallelized and run a lot faster that way, like 10 to 15 minutes.)

     # get some extra development tools if you don't have them yet
     apt-get install ubuntu-dev-tools eatmydata debhelper